netgroup/srv6-southbound-api-evaluation/README.md

     sudo python rest_server.py -s
     sudo python rest_server.py

-In the client machine, move in to the /srv6-controller/rest folder.
+In the client machine, move in to the rest folder.
 Open measure_rest_client.py and adjust "ServerIP, \_Device, \_NumberOfRuleToBeEnforced, \_N_Experiment"  parameters.
 Select the connection type by setting "SECURE" parameter in the file. if you choose "True" then the client will make secured connections otherwise insecure connections.
 Then run the file: